Juno winners the Beaches reflect on travelling Canada as an all-female rock band - Red Deer Advocate

 “I think it’s trial and error,” she says.
 “You have to try on a couple different characters, a couple different moves and see what really works.”

-Since their album’s release last October, the Beaches have aspired to leave a mark beyond the borders of Canada.
+Since their album’s release last October, the Beaches have aspired to leave an impression beyond the borders of Canada.
 They recently played shows in the United Kingdom in hopes of stoking more interest ahead of their next album.

 They plan to start brainstorming for that project in the coming weeks, motivated by their recent experiences on the road.